 On November 17, 2014, the Company (through its subsidiary Kiora Pharmaceuticals GmbH) entered into an intellectual property and know-how licensing agreement with Laboratoires Leurquin Mediolanum S.A.S. ("Mediolanum") for the commercialization of KIO-101 in specific territories.
 Under the Mediolanum agreement, the Company out-licensed rights to commercialize KIO-101 for uveitis, dry eye and viral conjunctivitis in Italy, and France.
 This agreement was amended on December 10, 2015 to also include Belgium and The Netherlands.
 Under the Mediolanum agreement, Mediolanum is obligated to pay up to approximately €20.0 million in development and commercial milestones and a 7% royalty on net sales of KIO-101 in the territories through the longer of the expiration of the valid patents covering KIO-101 or 10 years from the first commercial sale.
 The royalty is reduced to 5% after patent expiry.
+On September 7, 2023, the Company (through its subsidiary Kiora Pharmaceuticals GmbH) agreed to a settlement agreement with Mediolanum to terminate the existing out-licensing rights by Mediolanum to commercialize KIO-101 for uveitis, dry eye and viral conjunctivitis in Italy, France, Belgium and Netherlands including all related commercial milestone payments and royalty obligations.
+The Company agreed to pay a termination fee of \$0.1 million, of which \$50,000 was paid upon execution of the agreement, and \$50,000 is payable on the one year anniversary of the termination and is accrued for in the accompanying condensed consolidated financial statements.

 On September 26, 2018, the Company entered into an intellectual property licensing agreement (the "SentrX Agreement") with SentrX, a veterinary medical device company that develops and manufactures veterinary wound care products.
 Under the SentrX Agreement, the Company in-licensed the rights to trade secrets and know-how related to the manufacturing of KIO-201.
 The SentrX Agreement enables the Company to pursue a different vendor with a larger capacity for manufacturing and an FDA-inspected facility for commercialization of a product for human use.
 Under the SentrX Agreement, SentrX is eligible to receive milestone payments totaling up to \$4.75 million, upon and subject to the achievement of certain specified developmental and commercial milestones.
-The term of the agreement is until the product is no longer in the commercial marketplace.
+On June 7, 2023, the Company entered into an amendment agreement (the "SentrX First Amendment") whereby SentrX removed the Company's obligation to make any further payments, milestone or otherwise.
+The term of the amendment agreement remains unchanged, which is until the product is no longer in the commercial marketplace.
+In addition, on June 7, 2023, the Company entered into a new exclusive license agreement (the "New SentrX Agreement") with SentrX, whereby the Company out-licensed certain KIO-201 patents for use in animal health and veterinary medicine.
+Under the New SentrX Agreement, SentrX is obligated to pay the Company a flat low single-digit royalty on net sales, and is effective until the last licensed patent terminates.